sapieneptus/bioinformatics_demo/README.md

  dependency between UI events and data manipulation (e.g., via a locally cached transaction queue).

 ## Not Implemented/TODO
+ **Not thoroughly tested outside of Chrome (however, if the dependencies were truthful about their support, it should work well in anything newer than IE9)**

  All of the front end to manipulate Workflows directly is not implemented.
 My approach would be to factor much of the existing front end components into partials and reuse a lot of the same UI for the workflow CRUD interface.